WTy-2/spec/src/New/green_slime.md

 foo x y (fs n) | x+y@.(suc _) = {!!}
 ```

 This typechecks, but we have lost all connection between the index of the `Fin` and `x + y`.
-Such a `with` abstraction only works by indiscriminately replacing all occurences of `x + y` in the context with a new variable, so this is an inherent limitation.
+Such a `with` abstraction only works by indiscriminately replacing all occurrences of `x + y` in the context with a new variable, so this is an inherent limitation.

 Luckily, using Agda's `with ... in ...` syntax (or the `inspect` idiom) [^inspect] we can retain propositional evidence of this connection